pavlokostushevych/Address-Book-Application/README.md

   I chose the Scrum Master role, focusing on communication, organizing meetings, task management, and Trello usage.
   Additionally, I contributed to core features in `main.py` and helped improve the UX of the CLI version.
   I also worked on bugfixes after integrating the GUI (`gui.py`), which was written by the Team Lead.
-  In my repository, you can find the reworked `setuptools` configuration and newly created CLI/GUI entry points for convenient launching.
+  In my repository, you can find the reworked `setup.py` configuration and newly created CLI/GUI entry points for convenient launching.

 ---
 ## Team Repository & My Contributions